-Social-Emotional Learning (SEL) plays a crucial role in students' well-being and academic success.
+Social-Emotional Learning (SEL) plays a crucial role in students' wellbeing and academic success.
 The survey responses highlight areas where greater attention is needed to support students' emotional health and equip teachers with strategies to foster a positive learning environment.
 Schools where less than 50% of students and teachers report positive SEL experiences should focus on strengthening mental health support, conflict resolution training, and emotional awareness initiatives.

-Some students experience emotional and psychological challenges, such as difficulty to talk to someone when they feel upset or stressed, stress related to schoolwork, feeling sad or unhappy, work pressure beyond the classroom and feeling like not going to school.
-Additionally, some students feel isolated or lonely, anxious or worried, feel unsafe in their current environment and not feel optimistic about their future goals.
+Some students experience emotional and psychological challenges, such as difficulty to talk to someone when they feel upset or stressed, work pressure, feeling sad or unhappy, stress related to schoolwork, and feeling like not going to school.
+Additionally, a few students feel anxious or worried, isolated or lonely, and unsafe in their environment or optimistic about their future goals.

-Some teachers are unable to handle students' social-emotional level and Few teachers also mentioned that they are unable to resolve any conflict amongst the students in the class.
+Some teachers are unable to handle students' social-emotional level and few teachers also mentioned that they are unable to resolve any conflict amongst the students in the class.